'Perfect storm' of tourists and pubs threaten Covid-19 progress warns Trinity Prof

 The reopening of pubs and unrestricted travel from the US presents a perfect storm for a surge in Covid-19 cases according to one Irish scientist.

-Tomas Ryan, Associate Professor at Trinity's School of Biochemistry and Immunology, says they could crush Ireland's efforts to stop the virus spreading.
+Tomas Ryan, Associate Professor at Trinity's School of Biochemistry and Immunology, says they could crush our efforts to stop the virus spreading.

 Professor Ryan says: "Right now we are engineering a perfect storm.
 With the combination of unrestricted effective travel from the USA with pubs opening,